parflow/parflow/docs/user_manual/source/files.rst

       0
       2.0 1.0 -3.5

-The ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
-``LINE construct indicates fields that are on the same line of a file.
+The ``LINE`` construct indicates fields that are on the same line of a file.
 Since input files in ParFlow are all in “free format”, it is used only to describe some output file formats.
-For example, consider the following file format:``
+For example, consider the following file format:

 .. container:: list